verhas/jamal/README.md

 ![](images/text2text.svg)

-Jamal's basic concept is to transform a UTF-8 source text to a target text enabling programmatic construct in the source text.
+Jamal's basic concept is to transform a source text to a target text enabling programmatic constructs in the source text.
 That way, it enables the maintainer of the text to eliminate

 * repetitions,